ewfx/gaidp-crew-x/README.md

    ```
 3. Run the project
 **Front End:**
-1.update the app in dataprofiler folder
+a.update the app in dataprofiler folder
-2. open node js command prompt
+b. open node js command prompt
-3. go to data profiler folder
+c. go to data profiler folder
-4.then type npm start
+d.then type npm start

 **Back end:**
-1. In cmd prompt go to the path where the main.py code is then enter below command
+In cmd prompt go to the path where the main.py code is then enter below command
 python -m uvicorn  main:app --reload

 ## 🏗️ Tech Stack